Discovering that your shih tzu ate your stash is an instant buzz kill.

 Once your vet is satisfied that your dog is stable and likely to recover, your dog will be released to go back home with you.

 Will My Vet Report Me to the Cops?

 You’ll likely be arrested upon arriving at the vet, so be sure to bring bail money when you bring your dog in for treatment.

 While it’s possible that a vet with a stick up his or her butt would contact the local authorities, few will be inclined to do so.

-Most vets will only care about taking care of your dog and helping him feel better.
-You may get a bit of a lecture regarding the safe storage of weed, but you’re unlikely to end up in handcuffs.
+The vast majority of vets will only care about taking care of your dog and helping him feel better.
+You may get a bit of a (well-deserved) lecture regarding the safe storage of weed, but you’re unlikely to end up in handcuffs.